BaptisteLacroix/Crack_password/README.md

 # Crack_password
-Class who can crack password in python
+Class who can crack password using python

+crack_passord can crack password using permutation or product

+pdf_cracker can crack the password from pdf doawnload on your computer